mabdullahabaid/mabdullahabaid/README.md

 # Hey there, I am Abdullah.

-I am Self-taught Software Engineer focused on Backend Engineering and Cloud Infrastructure.
+I am a self-taught Software Engineer focused on Backend Engineering and Cloud Infrastructure.
 My current skillset revolves around Go, JavaScript, SQL and AWS.

 I initially learned to code with C in 2017 and used some C++ after, but only got serious about a career in computer science in 2021.
 Learned JavaScript to enter the industry and have never looked back.